min2ha/ukwa-site/content/target/64200/index.en.md

   "subject": "Brexit"
 }

-# TUC Blog: So this is Brexit: passports contract taken off unionised British firm

 The Government has awarded the contract for printing Britain’s new post-Brexit blue passports to a Franco-Dutch firm instead of the current, UK-based, unionised De La Rue print company.
 This is exactly the sort of Brexit that some hard-right politicians have been after all along.